Abdullah-Sheikh/FlutterStarwarsApp/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/Abdullah_shk_.svg?style=social)](https://twitter.com/Abdullah_shk_)

 A simple Flutter app to show StarWars Planets and their properties.
-The Data of planets are get from Swapi.dev( Free to use).
+The Data of planets are fetch from Swapi.dev.

 The [SWAPI API](https://swapi.dev) was used to fetch StarWars data. <br>